Reverse Mortgage Colorado

 Option How It Works Best For Key Trade-Off

-Lump Sum You receive all proceeds at closing Paying off a large mortgage or debt Fixed interest rate; interest accrues on the full amount immediately
+Lump Sum All proceeds at closing Paying off a large existing debt Fixed rate; interest accrues on the full amount immediately

-Monthly Payments Equal monthly deposits for a set term or for life (tenure) Supplementing fixed income Payments stop on a term plan; tenure payments continue as long as you live in the home
+Monthly Payments Equal monthly deposits for a set term or for life (tenure) Supplementing fixed retirement income Term payments stop at the end of the selected period; tenure payments continue as long as you live in the home

-Line of Credit Access funds when needed, up to your limit Flexible reserves or planning ahead Unused portion grows over time; variable rate applies
+Line of Credit Draw funds as needed up to your available limit Flexible reserves or long-term planning Unused portion grows over time; variable rate applies

-Most people hear "reverse mortgage" and picture a lump sum check.
-But the line of credit option is often the most flexible choice, and it has a feature that surprises a lot of borrowers: the unused portion grows over time at the same rate as the loan's interest rate.
-So if you set up a $200,000 line of credit and do not touch it for five years, the available amount grows.
-This is one reason some financial planners recommend setting up a HECM line of credit at 62, even if you do not need the money right now.
-You are essentially locking in access to a growing pool of funds for later.
+Most borrowers hear “reverse mortgage” and picture a lump sum check.
+But the line of credit option is often the most flexible choice, and it has a feature that surprises a lot of people: the unused portion grows over time at the same rate as the loan’s interest rate.
+So if you set up a $200,000 credit line and leave it untouched for five years, the available amount grows.
+You have more to draw from later, without having to do anything to earn it.

 “We see a lot of Colorado borrowers come in focused entirely on what they can pull out right now.
 But when we walk them through the line of credit option and show them how that unused balance grows year after year, the conversation shifts.
 For borrowers who have enough income to cover their expenses today, setting up the credit line early and leaving it alone is often the smarter long-term move.”

-Third-party closing costs also apply.
-These include appraisal fees, title insurance, and settlement charges, just like a traditional mortgage.
-In Colorado, these costs typically run between $2,000 and $4,000 depending on the property location and loan complexity.
-The good news is that most of these costs can be rolled into the loan, so you do not need to bring cash to closing.
+Third-party closing costs also apply, including appraisal, title insurance, and settlement charges, just as with a traditional mortgage.
+In Colorado, these typically run between $2,000 and $4,000 depending on the property and loan complexity.
+Most of these costs can be rolled into the loan, so you do not need to bring cash to closing.

-After closing, an annual mortgage insurance premium of 0.5% of the outstanding loan balance accrues each year.
-Interest also continues to build on whatever balance you carry.
-Because costs compound over time, a reverse mortgage that starts small can grow significantly over a decade or more.
-This is not a reason to avoid the product, but it is a reason to think carefully about timing and payout structure.
-The CFPB has published guidance on reverse mortgage costs and protections at ConsumerFinance.gov.
+After closing, an annual mortgage insurance premium of 0.5 percent of the outstanding loan balance accrues each year.
+Interest also continues to build on whatever you carry.
+Because costs compound, a reverse mortgage that starts small can grow significantly over a decade or more.
+That is not a reason to avoid the product.
+But it is a reason to think carefully about timing and payout structure before you commit.

 What Happens to Your Home and Your Heirs

 The loan comes due when the last surviving borrower dies, sells the home, or moves out permanently.
-"Permanently" means living elsewhere for more than 12 consecutive months, such as moving to assisted living.
-The loan does not come due simply because you are hospitalized or temporarily away from the home.
+“Permanently” means living elsewhere for more than 12 consecutive months, such as moving to assisted living.
+Hospitalization or a short-term absence does not trigger repayment.

-When repayment is triggered, your heirs have options.
-They can sell the home and use the proceeds to repay the loan.
-They can refinance the loan into a traditional mortgage if they want to keep the home.
-Or they can hand the home to the lender if the loan balance exceeds the home's value.
+When repayment is triggered, your heirs typically have around six months to decide.
+They can sell the home and use the proceeds to repay the loan, keeping any remaining equity.
+They can refinance the loan into their own name if they want to keep the property.
+Or, if the loan balance exceeds the home’s value, they can let the lender take the property.
 Because HECMs are non-recourse, heirs never owe more than the home is worth at the time of sale.
-HUD data shows that HECM foreclosures overwhelmingly stem from borrowers failing to pay property taxes or insurance, not from the loan balance outpacing home value.

-Colorado's strong home appreciation has helped many HECM borrowers maintain equity even after years of interest accrual.
-In markets like the Denver metro or the mountain resort areas, home values have outpaced loan balance growth for many borrowers, leaving meaningful equity for heirs at the end of the loan.
-That is not guaranteed, and it depends heavily on when the loan was set up and how long it runs.
-But it is worth factoring into your thinking if you plan to leave the home to family.
-Working with a Colorado mortgage broker who understands the local market can help you model different scenarios before you commit.
+Colorado’s history of strong home appreciation has worked in favor of many HECM borrowers.
+In the Denver metro and along the Front Range, sustained value growth has helped some borrowers maintain meaningful equity at the end of the loan, even after years of interest accrual.
+That is not guaranteed, and it depends on when the loan was set up and how long it runs.
+But it is worth factoring in if preserving something for your heirs is part of your planning.
+Working with a Colorado mortgage broker who understands local market dynamics can help you model different scenarios before you commit.

 Common Mistakes Colorado Homeowners Make